 This is the only federal initiative dedicated to reforming and strengthening educator preparation at institutions of higher education.
-This program enabled reform and innovation in 68 programs in 28 states across the nation, including Wisconsin.
+This program enabled reform and innovation across the nation, including

+Wisconsin.
 TQP grantees commit to offering not only two or more years of induction support to their graduates placed in these schools, but also professional development for all educators in these sites.
 This deepens the partnership between a high-need school or district and an institution of higher education.
 TQP programs prepare teachers in high-need fields, and if it is a residency program, the participants commit to teaching in the school or school district where they were trained for three years.